 Emotion and Development Branch (E & D)

-The Emotion and Development Branch (E & D) houses the Section on Development and Affective Neuroscience (SDAN), led by Dr. Daniel Pine, the Section on Mood Dysregulation and Neuroscience (SMDN), led by Dr. Ellen Leibenluft, the Mood Brain & Development Unit (MBDU) led by Dr. Argyris Stringaris, and the Neuroscience and Novel Therapeutics Unit (NNT), led by Dr. Melissa Brotman.
+The Emotion and Development Branch (E & D) houses the Section on Development and Affective Neuroscience (SDAN), led by Dr. Daniel Pine, the Section on Mood Dysregulation and Neuroscience (SMDN), led by Dr. Ellen Leibenluft, and the Neuroscience and Novel Therapeutics Unit (NNT), led by Dr. Melissa Brotman.

 These four laboratory sub-groups differ in their clinical phenotypes of interest.
 SDAN focuses on anxiety disorders and behavioral inhibition, a sub-clinical precursor of pediatric anxiety.
 SDAN conducts research on the boundaries between health, sub-clinical disorders, and relatively mild, highly prevalent mental illness.
 SMDN focuses on chronic, severe irritability; in taking a dimensional view of irritability the Section seeks to learn the pathophysiology of this important problem.
 MBDU focuses on depression in young people, a major public health problem.
 MBDU investigates the pathophysiological processes of depression with an emphasis on the mechanisms underlying its treatment.
 NNT focuses on the development of novel mechanism-based treatments for irritability, anxiety, and related conditions.